Just For Today App

 Skinner stipulated two instances of adding a stimulus:

-Reinforcement for an incorrect behavior (ex: getting a notification that you did not attend a meeting that you had committed to attend)
+2) Reinforcement for incorrect behavior (ex: getting a notification that you did not attend a meeting that you had committed to attend)

 Although not necessarily intuitive, both are adding a stimulus to increase a behavior; and therefore, both are instances of positive reinforcement.
 Skinner advised that positive reinforcement for incorrect behavior only increases that behavior to meet minimum requirements, and as a result, is difficult to sustain in the long run.